Raymond

 Stadium's features are centered around one concept: enhancing fans

 experiences at a Tampa Bay Buccaneers games.
-The stadium includes
+The stadium has

 many amenities including 12,000 club seats, 195 luxury suites and